Skip to content

 const b = await buf.findOne(User, { where: { id: 1 } });

-The buffer takes a snapshot when an entity is tracked.
-On flush(), it compares the current state against the snapshot and only updates columns that actually changed.
+When you load an entity through the buffer, it takes a snapshot — a deep clone of all column values at that moment.
+On flush(), it compares the current state against the snapshot and generates an UPDATE that only includes columns that actually changed:

 typescript